Menu

 Trisha graduated from East Carolina University with her Bachelors of Science degree in Recreational Therapy in 2021.
 After graduation, Trisha has been working on the Indiana Medicaid Waiver as a Recreational Therapist for New Leaf Recreation and is continuing to build her skills as a therapist and individual.
 In November of 2023, Trisha was promoted as an Onboarding Trainer.
 Trisha is a go-getter and ambitious individual who has a passion for helping others work towards achieving their goals.
 She enjoys being able to watch her clients grow and prosper over time as Recreational Therapy can be a lifelong service.
 In her free time, Trisha enjoys reading, going to the lake, and spending time with her pups Maggie and Sadie, her fiancé Trevor, and friends/family.
 Trisha is an avid sports enthusiast and enjoys many sports such as softball/baseball, basketball, and football.

-Member at Large: Makenzie Rżyski, CTRS
+Member at Large: Christopher Byrd, CTRS

 Powered by Wild Apricot Membership Software